FociSolutions/Orbital-Docs/_pages/docs/architecture/server.md

 - The user requests "[_http://localhost:5000/pets/sammy_](http://localhost:5000/pets/sammy)". [http://localhost:5000](http://localhost:5000) is the host of the server.

-- The request goes to the server’s middleware, and the middleware determines that it is not the admin endpoint (adding, editing, or deleting a Mockdefinition), and so gathers all scenarios from all uploaded Mockdefinitions.
+- The request goes to the server’s middleware, and the middleware determines that it is not the admin endpoint (adding, editing, or deleting a mockdefinition), and so gathers all scenarios from all uploaded mockdefinitions.
 The admin endpoint for the server is `/api/v1/OrbitalAdmin`, and cannot be overridden through an OpenAPI spec or scenario.

 - The list of scenarios are passed to the _Message Processor Input._